arnold-c/OutbreakDetection/manuscript/manuscript.typ

 For imperfect diagnostic tests, which have lower individual sensitivity and specificity, the maximal attainable accuracy is lower than the perfect tests for all testing rates (P) at noise magnitude $gt.eq Lambda (2)$ (@fig-accuracy).
 Notably, the surveillance accuracy typically declines with more noise and is not consistently improved with higher testing rates as the signal becomes increasingly dominated by false positive test results (@fig-accuracy).
 At high levels of dynamical noise ($gt.eq Lambda (6)$), high testing rates ($gt.eq$ 50%) result in a marked increase in outbreak detection accuracy.
-However, in these scenarios the optimal outbreak alert threshold falls to 0.39 test positive cases in a 7-day moving average: 3 positive test cases in a week would be sufficient to trigger an outbreak alert (@fig-alert-threshold, @fig-accuracy, @tbl_od-optimal-thresholds).
+However, in these scenarios the optimal outbreak alert threshold falls to 0.39 (daily) test positive cases in a 7-day moving average: 3 positive test cases in a week would be sufficient to trigger an outbreak alert (@fig-alert-threshold, @fig-accuracy, @tbl_od-optimal-thresholds).

 #figure(
   image("manuscript_files/plots/optimal-thresholds_alert-threshold-plot.svg"),